duhman/scientific-bedtime-stories-simple/README.md

 # Scientific Bedtime Stories (Simple Version)

-This project generates bedtime stories from random scientific papers using OpenAI's GPT-3 and converts them to audio using ElevenLabs' text-to-speech API.
+This project generates bedtime stories from random scientific papers using OpenAI's GPT-3 and converts them to audio using OpenAI's text-to-speech API with the Nova voice.

 ## Setup